ENSpunks/LLC/Introduction.md

 <b>Limited Liability Protections:</b>

-Just as an example, a Federal Court in California recently ruled the members of a DAO may be joint and severely liable for the damages of the DAO under the theory that a DAO without a legal entity, or "legal wrapper", creates a General Partnership and members of the DAO are all considered General Partners.[2]
+A Federal Court in California recently ruled the members of a DAO may be joint and severely liable for the damages of the DAO under the theory that a DAO without a legal entity, or "legal wrapper", creates a General Partnership and members of the DAO are all General Partners.[2]
 This particular case involved an alleged exploit and loss of ~$50M by a DeFi exchange.
 The plaintiffs sued the DAO and the members of the DAO.
-This means that potentially a $50M judgment could be collectible against members of the DAO and their personal assets.
-An LLC wrapping the wallet(s) hodling governance tokens and governance activities, including voting, can protect the owner and the owner's personal assets from those governance activities.
+This puts all members holders at risk of being personal liability for a $50M judgmen.
+An LLC wrapping the wallet(s) hodling governance tokens and participating in governance activities, including voting, can protect the owner and the owner's personal assets from those activities.

 <b>RR-BAYC:</b>